 Suppose you're steering through a sharp curve.
 Then you suddenly accelerate.
-Both control systems -- steering and acceleration -- have to do their work where the tires meet the road.
+Both control systems - steering and acceleration - have to do their work where the tires meet the road.
 Adding the sudden acceleration can demand too much of those places.
 You can lose control.
-Refer to "Traction Assist System" in the Index.
+See Traction Assist System (TAS) on page 4-9.

 What should you do if this ever happens?
 Ease up on the accelerator pedal, steer the vehicle the way you want it to go, and slow down.
 Speed limit signs near curves warn that you should adjust your speed.
 Of course, the posted speeds are based on good weather and road conditions.
 Under less favorable conditions you'll want to go slower.